 Hello!
 I am an Assistant Professor and the Silverman (1968) Family Career Development Professor at MIT EECS and LIDS.
 I am also a co-founder and Chair of Climate Change AI, a global nonprofit initiative to catalyze impactful work at the intersection of climate change and machine learning.

-I am a recipient of the MIT Technology Review’s 2021 “35 Innovators Under 35” award and the 2022 ACM SIGEnergy Doctoral Dissertation Award.
+I was recognized as part of the MIT Technology Review’s 2021 list of “35 Innovators Under 35” and Vox’s 2023 Future Perfect 50, and am a recipient of the Schmidt Sciences AI2050 Early Career Fellowship and the 2022 ACM SIGEnergy Doctoral Dissertation Award.

-I am currently accepting PhD students.
-Students who are interested in working with me should apply through MIT EECS and list me in their application; more instructions are here.
+PhD students who are interested in working with me should apply through MIT EECS and list me in their application; more instructions are here.
 I am unfortunately unlikely to be able to respond to individual email inquiries or meet with prospective PhD students outside of the formal application process.

 Previously, I was a Runway Startup Postdoc at Cornell Tech and the Jacobs Institute.
 I received my Ph.D. from the Computer Science Department and the Department of Engineering & Public Policy at Carnegie Mellon University (CMU), co-advised by Zico Kolter and Inês Azevedo.
 At CMU, I held the U.S. Department of Energy Computational Science Graduate Fellowship, the Siebel Scholarship, and the NSF Graduate Research Fellowship.
 Before starting my Ph.D., I was a Thomas J. Watson Fellow, traveling the world to study the people, technologies, and policies behind next-generation electricity systems.
 I received my undergraduate degree from Harvey Mudd College, with a major in computer science and math as well as an emphasis in environmental analysis.